AstunTechnology/geonetwork-snippets/README.md

 * Click the "Import directory entry" button

-## Known errors
+## Common problems

-* Not having a single root element
+* Not having a single root element in your snippet will cause an error when you try to save it in the directory manager
-* Not getting the correct xpath
+* Not defining the correct xpath for the `_title` element will mean that the title is blank when the snippet is indexed